 This year’s theme is: ‘Recycling.
 We do.
 Because it matters.’

-At Anthesis we do indeed recycle, but we want more and are currently running a campaign to raise awareness amongst our colleagues on the importance of recycling correctly.
+At Anthesis we take recycling seriously, but even in a sustainability business, employees still need informing of where they should dispose of waste materials generated in the workplace.
+We are currently running a campaign to raise awareness amongst our colleagues on the importance of recycling correctly.

 To help with this the Anthesis CSR team are educating all staff on: